bigboyTaysh/trivare/.github/instructions/server.instructions.md

 - Apply proper response caching with cache profiles and ETags for improved performance on high-traffic endpoints
 - Implement proper exception handling with ExceptionFilter or middleware to provide consistent error responses
 - Use dependency injection with scoped lifetime for request-specific services and singleton for stateless services
+- Do not insert Auditlog for actions that are not mentioned in the PRD.

 ## DATABASE